Krafi2/jeskape.nvim/README.md

 ## Alternatives

-You can also try some of these plugins if all you need is escaping insert mode.
+You can also try one of these plugins if all you need is escaping insert mode.

 - https://github.com/max397574/better-escape.nvim
 - https://github.com/jdhao/better-escape.vim